kamleshchandnani/awesome-interview-processes/content/companies/05-nutanix.md

 2. **Live Coding:** This round depends on the type of role a person is applying for, I applied for Frontend Developer role.
 This round usually expects a candiate to be calm and open up for the discussion, the round not only expects how a candidate approaches a problem but also how he/she shares their thought process about choosing a technology, the good practices and most importantly the right attitude.
 3. **Architecture Round:** This round involves how a person would design their whole application in general.
 Expectations from a candidate may vary depending on the years of experience.
 They don't expect a full-fledged solution but again the approach is something which matters.

-**Bonus:** As a part of their culture, after architecture round, they take the candidate for lunch to know better (which I personally liked it because that clearly justified their welcoming attitude)
+4. **Lunch** : As a part of their culture, after architecture round, they take the candidate for lunch to know better (which I personally liked it because that clearly justified their welcoming attitude)

-4. **Managerial Round:** This round is typically focussed on the cultural fitment of the candidate.
+5. **Managerial Round:** This round is typically focussed on the cultural fitment of the candidate.
 Manager tells about the team a candidate will be working in, what are the responsibilities he/she has to take.
 All other questions that candidate might have are totally welcome.

 ## Appendix